-Manner of payment of fees to Companies Registration Office
+9. Manner of payment of fees to Registration Office

-- 9. (1) The payment of all fees, additional fees, annual duty or other moneys payable to the Registrar as laid down by this Act must be effected in the prescribed manner. - (2) No document, form, return or notice in respect of which any fee or payment is determined under this Act, is complete unless proof of payment of the prescribed fee, additional fees, annual duty or other moneys has been delivered to the Registrar. - (3) Any fees, additional fees, annual duty and any other moneys payable under this Act to the Registrar are debts due to the State recoverable by the Minister in any competent court, and do, unless otherwise provided, accrue to the State Revenue Fund.
+- (1) The payment of all fees, additional fees, annual duty or other moneys payable to the Registrar as laid down by this Act must be effected in the prescribed manner. - (2) No document, form, return or notice in respect of which any fee or payment is determined under this Act, is complete unless proof of payment of the prescribed fee, additional fees, annual duty or other moneys has been delivered to the Registrar.

+(3) Any fees, additional fees, annual duty and any other moneys payable under this Act to the Registrar are for the account of BIPA and any outstanding fees or other money due and payable are debt due to BIPA and are recoverable by BIPA in any competent court.